 Here we go all over again.
 Read my lips and bring ’em on.
 It's the economy, stupid.
 Gotcha!

 Which is to say, the stupid season is upon us.
 Same story, same characters, same plot twists.
 And yes, the same insanity.
-Plus ca change
+Plus ca change and all that.

 To the familiar litany of cliches above, one hastens to add, "I was for it before I was against it," the sine qua non of that quintessential political bugaboo — flip-floppery.